padrino/padrino-docs/guides/3rd-party-plugins.md

 ---
 date: 2013-04-16
+update: 2014-11-20
 author: Ortuna
 email: ortuna@gmail.com
-title: 3rd Party Plugins
+title: 'Guides: 3rd Party Plugins'
+sidebar: 'guides/sidebar'
 ---

 Padrino is a modular framework.
 As such, you can leverage other libraries such as Sinatra libraries which complement Padrino quite well.

-##Rendering JSON with sinatra-contrib
+## Rendering JSON with sinatra-contrib

 First you must reference [sinatra-contrib](https://github.com/sinatra/sinatra-contrib) in your Gemfile:

 ```ruby
 #Gemfile